 Even when a timer is active, the controller only runs the pump until the recirculation loop has heated up.
 Then, it shuts the pump off while continuing to monitor the recirculation loop temperature.

-Do not “pair” the Bluetooth device; running the app will find and connect to the Smart Recirculation Control 32 and display the “Live Data”TM.
+Do not “pair” the Bluetooth device; running the app will find and connect to the Smart Aquastat Control 32 and display the “Live Data”TM.

 The blue LED on the controller will illuminate when the app is connected.